rafaelgou/the-phpjs-local-docs-collection/composer/01-basic-usage.md

 This can be useful for autoloading classes in a test suite, for example.

     $loader = require 'vendor/autoload.php';
-    $loader->add('Acme\Test', __DIR__);
+    $loader->add('Acme\\Test\\', __DIR__);

-In addition to PSR-0 autoloading, classmap is also supported.
-This allows classes to be autoloaded even if they do not conform to PSR-0.
+In addition to PSR-4 autoloading, classmap is also supported.
+This allows classes to be autoloaded even if they do not conform to PSR-4.
 See the [autoload reference](04-schema.md#autoload) for more details.

 > **Note:** Composer provides its own autoloader.
-If you don't want to use that one, you can just include `vendor/composer/autoload_namespaces.php`, which returns an associative array mapping namespaces to directories.
+If you don't want to use that one, you can just include `vendor/composer/autoload_*.php` files, which return associative arrays allowing you to configure your own autoloader.

 &larr; [Intro](00-intro.md)  |  [Libraries](02-libraries.md) &rarr;